yretenai/neptune-overlay/README.md

 emerge --sync
 ```

+## Notes

+All Packages have been tested on clang and confirmed to be working, with the execption of:

+- games-emulation/rpcs3
+- media-libs/sdl3-shadercross

+With the exception of those packages, one can safely enjoy clang while using packages from this overlay.

 ## Only unmask packages you use from this repository

 Based on [Masking installed but unsafe ebuild repositories](https://wiki.gentoo.org/wiki/Ebuild_repository#Masking_installed_but_unsafe_ebuild_repositories).